galeswift/FreeEnterpriseGaleswift/README.md

 - Bitburns: The replacement attack will include Meganuke, Big Bang, Zanteksuken, Full party charm, and Meteo
 - Ctreasure flags: Characters now found in treasure chests
 - Also includes all changes from scythe's fork/branch [here](https://github.com/ScytheMarshall/FreeEnterprise4All/tree/scythe-changes)
+- Also includes all changes from jayp's fork/branch [here](https://github.com/jayp12323/FreeEnterprise4)

 # FreeEnterprise4